 When the server starts executing a statement after parsing it, it clears the diagnostics area for nondiagnostic statements.
-Diagnostic statements do not clear the diagnostics area (
+Diagnostic statements do not clear the diagnostics area.
+These statements are diagnostic:

 If a statement raises a condition, the diagnostics area is cleared of conditions that belong to earlier statements.
 The exception is that conditions raised by

 RESIGNALare added to the diagnostics area without clearing it.

 Thus, even a statement that does not normally clear the diagnostics area when it begins executing clears it if the statement raises a condition.